calcitem/Fishmill/Readme.md

 generic rather than being focused on Stockfish's precise implementation.
 Nevertheless, a helpful resource.

-* The latest source can always be found on [GitHub](https://github.com/official-stockfish/Stockfish).
+* The latest source can always be found on [GitHub](https://github.com/calcitem/Fishmill).
-Discussions about Stockfish take place in the [FishCooking](https://groups.google.com/forum/#!forum/fishcooking) group and engine testing is done on [Fishtest](https://tests.stockfishchess.org/tests).
+Discussions about Fishmill take place in the [Issues](https://github.com/calcitem/Fishmill/issues) group.
-If you want to help improve Stockfish, please read this [guideline](https://github.com/glinscott/fishtest/wiki/Creating-my-first-test) first, where the basics of Stockfish development are explained.
+If you want to help improve Fishmill, please read this [guideline](https://github.com/calcitem/fishtest/wiki/Creating-my-first-test) first, where the basics of Fishmill development are explained.

 ## Terms of use

-Stockfish is free, and distributed under the **GNU General Public License version 3** (GPL v3).
+Fishmill is free, and distributed under the **GNU General Public License version 3** (GPL v3).
 Essentially, this means that you are free to do almost exactly what you want with the program, including distributing it among your friends, making it available for download from your web site, selling it (either by itself or as part of some bigger software package), or using it as the starting point for a software project of your own.

-The only real limitation is that whenever you distribute Stockfish in some way, you must always include the full source code, or a pointer to where the source code can be found.
+The only real limitation is that whenever you distribute Fishmill in some way, you must always include the full source code, or a pointer to where the source code can be found.
 If you make any changes to the source code, these changes must also be made available under the GPL.